Publication Date: September 10, 2021

 8. Critical Race Theory and the Post-Racial Imaginary with Jamel K. Donner

-Gloria Ladson-Billings is professor emerita at the University of Wisconsin-Madison and president of the National Academy of Education 2018–2021.
+Gloria Ladson-Billings is professor emerita at the University of Wisconsin–Madison and president of the National Academy of Education (2018–2021).
+Her books include Culturally Relevant Pedagogy: Asking a Different Question and Teacher Educators as Critical Storytellers: Effective Teachers as Windows and Mirrors.